When does it start?

 There is no guarantee.
-However, at the end of the scheme you will be well equipped to compete for freelance or casual work at the station or elsewhere in BBC Local Radio or the wider broadcast industry.
+However, at the end of the scheme you will be well equipped to compete for freelance or casual work at the BBC or in the wider broadcast industry.

 Is there a long-term career for me at the BBC?

-We hope so!
-Many of our trainees are now working in full time jobs at BBC Local Radio and BBC Sport.
-We’ll give you the skills, experience and confidence that you need to succeed as a sports reporter or production person – the rest is up to you.
+We hope so.
+Many of our trainees are now working in full time reporting and production jobs in BBC Local Radio and BBC Sport.
+We’ll give you the skills, experience and confidence that you need to succeed as a sports reporter or producer.
+The rest is up to you.

-If there is a question needing answering that is not here then email KickOffReporters@bbc.co.uk and someone will get back to you.
+If you have a question that isn’t answered here, please email KickOffReporters@bbc.co.uk and someone will get back to you asap.